kanootoko/digitalModel_provision/README.md

   relevant to this social group, and significane will be returned for each of them.
 If you specify both social_group and living_situation, then intensity will be returned too.
 * **/api/relevance/living_situations**: returns a list of living situations.
-If you specify social_group, the output will be limited to living situations relative to the given social group and significance will be returned for each of them.
-If the city_function parameter is also specified, intensity will be returned in params section
+If you specify social_group, the output will be limited to living situations relative to the given social group and intensity will be returned for each of them.
+If the city_function parameter is also specified, significance will be returned in params section
-* **/api/houses**: returns coordinates of houses inside the square of `firstPoint` and `secondPoint` parameters coordinates.
+* **/api/list/infrastructures**: returns a list of infrastructures with functions list for each of them and with services list for each funtion
 * **/api/list/districts**: returns a list of districts
 * **/api/list/municipalities**: returns a list of municipalities
+* **/api/houses**: returns coordinates of houses inside the square of `firstPoint` and `secondPoint` parameters coordinates.

 ### /api